aditirajaraman/myportfolio/_portfolio/fizz-bang-identity.md

 ---
-title: "Fizz Bang Identity"
+title: "dancing in the rain"
-excerpt: "Fizz Bang design system including logo mark, website design, and branding applications."
+excerpt: "Received a Silver Key at the Scholastics Arts and Writing Awards"
 header:
   image: /assets/images/unsplash-gallery-image-2.jpg
   teaser: assets/images/unsplash-gallery-image-2-th.jpg